bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 #### Press Tag

-The receiver now has a token which identifies the receiver with the user account on the server.
+The client now has a token which identifies the client with the user account on the server.
 Subsequent tag requests are made as POSTs to `/tag` with this token sent in the request headers, so that they can be stored against the user's account.